Squalomix/info/README.md

 | Japanese angelshark *Squatina japonica*  | O | | | | | |
 | Shortspine spurdog *Squalus mitsukurii*  | O | | | | | |

-Please note that we don't necessarily list the species for which we do not have an initiative in genome sequencing.
+Please note that we don't necessarily list the species for which our collaborators take an initiative in genome sequencing.

 ## History
 Previously, we reported interim results of our genome analysis on three shark species (brownbanded bamboo shark, cloudy catshark, and whale shark), together with tissue-level gene expression profiles and epigenomic marks of the chromatin regulator CTCF ([Hara et al., 2018.
 Nat.
 Ecol.
 Evol.
 2: 1761-1771](https://www.nature.com/articles/s41559-018-0673-5)).
 Please refer to the introductory paragraphs of this article in 2018 for the information about ealirer genomic studies.